jgilbert01/aws-lambda-stream/README.md

 ];
 ```
 * `id` - is a unqiue string
-* `pipeline` - the function that imlements the pipeline flavor
+* `pipeline` - the function that implements the pipeline flavor
 * `eventType` - a regex, string or array of strings used to filter on event type
-* `toUpdateRequest` - is mapping function exepected by the `materialize` pipeline flavor
+* `toUpdateRequest` - is a mapping function expected by the `materialize` pipeline flavor

 ## Logging
 The [debug](https://www.npmjs.com/package/debug) library is used for logging.
 When using pipelines, each pipeline is given its own instance and it is passed in with the pipeline configuration options and it is attached to the `uow` for easy access.
 They are named after the pipelines with a `pl:` prefix.